JaimieHemmings/MS2-dejaview/README.md

 #### a11y Color Contrast Accessibility

-a11y was used to ensure appropriate contast between text and the text background to ensure acceptable readability and accessibility.
+a11y was used to ensure appropriate contrast between the text and the text background to ensure acceptable readability and accessibility.
 The results are as follows:

 ![Index](assets/documentation/a11y/index.jpg)